Absence of quantum optical coherence in high harmonic generation

 From the observation that the pure coherent state $\ket{\chi_q}$ and the incoherent state $\rho_q$ have the same mean photon number (and the same photon number distribution), we can conclude that the most used observable in HHG experiments, i.e. the HHG spectrum, is insensitive to the quantum optical coherence in the radiation field.
-This implies that inferring about the coherence properties of the harmonic radiation from the HHG spectrum alone can be fallacious by assuming a preferred ensemble in the description of the field state itself \cite{bartlett2006dialogue}.
+While it is true that an intensity measurement is insensitive to optical coherence for any field state, we have shown here that in HHG the coherent and incoherent case have the same statistics and explicitly derived the incoherent state.
+Therefore, most HHG experiments can not distinguish between these two states.
+This implies that inferring about the coherence properties of the harmonic radiation from the HHG spectrum alone, and using a coherent state description, can be fallacious by assuming a preferred ensemble in the description of the field state itself \cite{bartlett2006dialogue}.
 This is particularly interesting when considering that the proper way of describing a CEP unstable driving field is rather given by the mixture $\rho_{\abs{\alpha_0}}$ than the pure state $\ket{\alpha}$ with a well defined phase.
 A consequence of this is that interpreting the observation of the HHG spectrum by means of incoherent radiation is equally correct as using coherent radiation.
 This is because the process of HHG and detection of the spectrum alone is insensitive to quantum optical coherence.
 Extending this analysis to other processes in attosecond science \cite{agostini2004physics} or non-linear optics \cite{kopylov2019study, li2023experimental}, such as harmonic generation driven by non-classical light \cite{spasibko2017multiphoton, kopylov2020spectral}, in which the field properties are discussed can lead to a new examination of those properties and its interpretation.